Swingin' with Bud

 Swingin' with Bud is a studio album by jazz pianist Bud Powell, released in 1958 by RCA Victor, featuring a session Powell recorded in 1957.

 The album was released on CD by RCA in 1995.
 The session is also available on The Complete RCA Trio Sessions.

+Reception

+Don Gold of DownBeat remarked, "Powell deserves better representation" and awarded the album 2.5 stars out of five.

 Track listing

 All songs were written by Bud Powell, except where noted.